The64thGamer/cheeseepedia/content/a530hjr87zhvba0w/content.md

 ***SPP Moms / TV Themes / Neighbors*** is one of the last few showtapes released for *ShowBiz Pizza Place* locations hosting the *Rock-afire Explosion*.
 For some stores, this was the last tape used before *Concept Unification* would start at their location.
-Each tape sent after {{< wiki-link "SPP Christmas '89 Wave Bday" >}} would become increasingly more rare as stores would convert to *3-Stages.*
+Each tape sent after [SPP Christmas '89 Wave Bday] would become increasingly more rare as stores would convert to *3-Stages.*

 ## Show List: